open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 This set of rules and expectations will go in inside a `CODE_OF_CONDUCT.md` file in the root directory of your project.
 Most Code of Conducts are broken up into three categories: pledge, standards, and enforcement.

+> Note: Most open source maintainers will not write their own Code of Conducts from scratch.
+Instead they will borrow or copy from other Code of Conducts and provide attribution.

 ### Project Pledge

 The opening pledge is a statement of the type of environment that the project wants to create.
 Here is an excerpt from the [OpenSauced Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md):

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+> In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ### Project Standards